dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 </div>
 When the interpreter prompts you with <span class="AppCommand">splice&gt;</span>, you can enter commands, ending each with a semicolon.
-For a complete description of <span class="AppCommand">splice&gt;</span> syntax, see the next section in this topic, [Command Line Syntax](#Syntax).
+For a complete description of CLI syntax, see the next section in this topic, [Command Line Syntax](#Syntax).

 Splice Machine requires Oracle JDK 1.8, update 60 or higher to run; if you try to start sqlshell.sh on a system that doesn't have the required version of the JDK, you'll see an error message indicating that the connection has been terminated.